Taxi: Results of deregulation in specific localities

 In the Netherlands, taxi deregulation in 2000 failed to reach policy objectives of strengthening the role of the taxi in the overall Dutch transport system.
 Instead, the deregulation resulted in unanticipated fare increases (not decreases) in large cities, and bad driver behavior became a serious problem.
 Local authorities had lost their say in the market due to the deregulation, and thus were unable to correct these problems.

 In South Africa, taxi deregulation has resulted in the emergence of taxi cartels which carry out acts of gun violence against rival cartels in attempts to monopolize desirable routes.
 In South Africa, taxis were deregulated in 1987, resulting in fierce competition among new drivers, who then organized into rival cartels in the absence of government regulation, and which used violence and gangland tactics to protect and expand their territories.
 These "taxi wars" have resulted in between 120 and 330 deaths annually since deregulation.
-These taxi cartels have engaged in anticompetitive price-fixing.
+These taxi cartels have engaged in anti competitive price-fixing.

 In New Zealand taxi deregulation increased the supply of taxi services and initially decreased the prices remarkably in big cities, whereas the effects in smaller cities were small.

 In Ireland, taxi deregulation decreased waiting times so much that the liberalization became very popular among the public.
 The number of companies was increased and the quality of cars and drives did not fall.
 Some have argued that the regulation should be completely abolished, not just cut down.
-Minister Alan Kelly held a review of Ireland's taxi industry after Ireland's national broadcaster RTÉ broadcast an investigation into the taxi industry 10 years after de-regulation.
+Minister Alan Kelly held a review of Ireland's taxi industry after Ireland's national broadcaster RTÉ broadcast an investigation into the taxi industry 10 years after deregulation.

 In Finland taxi fares rose 13% after 2018 deregulation.